JTafej/Programming-Lessons/folder/11_30 Intro to gaming: Red Square.md

 pygame.quit()
 ```

 ## You will notice that the character can only move to the left.
 (Only the a key works.)
 You will also notice that there is only one wall.
 Your task is to create a maze of walls so that the character must navigate through them.
-We will talk about how to stop the game when a character hits a wall next class.
-## Please submit your replit when you are finished.
-You need at least 8 walls, and you must change the color of the walls and the player(Small square).
+## You need at least 8 walls, and you must change the color of the walls and the player(Small square).